Binding Energy, Critical Radii, & Information Maintenance Tax

 Information Processing Hierarchy

 Critical mass phenomena mark bankruptcy thresholds.
-White dwarfs approaching the Chandrasekhar limit see the dissipation coefficient diverge through the saturating form,
+White dwarfs approaching the Chandrasekhar limit see the maintenance fraction diverge through the saturating form,

 where is Hawking temperature.
-Below approximately kg, rising temperature creates thermal noise overwhelming error correction, triggering runaway evaporation culminating in gamma-ray bursts.
+Below approximately kg, rising temperature creates thermal noise overwhelming error correction, triggering runaway evaporation.

 The Deeper Correspondence

-The framework reveals binding energy as thermodynamic tax.
 Every bound system—from nuclei to galaxies—pays continuous energy to maintain informational coherence, with cost scaling as .
-Each fundamental force acts as different collection mechanism for the same underlying tax, with characteristic bankruptcy radii where maintenance equals available energy.
+Each fundamental force acts as a different collection mechanism for the same underlying tax, with characteristic bankruptcy radii where maintenance equals available energy.

 Footnotes